bookofproofs/bookofproofs.github.io/_sources/history/20th-century/rutishauser.md

 **Heinz Rutishauser** was a Swiss mathematician who worked in numerical mathematics and computer science.

 ### Mathematical Profile (Excerpt):
-* Heinz, together with his younger brother and sister, then went to live in their uncle's home.
 * Rutishauser served as Saxer's assistant for three years while undertaking research for his doctorate.
 * Eduard Stiefel's aim was to build an institute where the mathematical implications of computers could be studied and he employed two assistants, Heinz Rutishauser and Ambros Speiser.
 * So he sent Heinz Rutishauser and Ambros Speiser on a fact finding visit to the United States in January 1949.